 While decades of research haven't been able to definitively prove the roles pheromones play in human attraction, it is apparent your sense of smell does matter in mate selection, so it shouldn't be overlooked, according to Rebecca Alvarez Story, M.A., sexologist and co-founder of Bloomi.
 "From a biological perspective, [smell] is an arousal system and contributes to sexual attraction, stimulation, and satisfaction," she says.
 "If an individual wants to be sexually appealing, the most direct approach is to practice good hygiene, eliminate any repulsive odors, and use alluring fragrances."

-But while we know odors can alter physiological states and increase desirability, scientists still aren't sure whether pheromones, specifically, sway humans romantically in the same way they can affect animals and their reproductive physiology.
+But while we know odors can alter physiological states9 and increase desirability, scientists still aren't sure whether pheromones, specifically, sway humans romantically in the same way they can affect animals and their reproductive physiology16.
 This is an important consideration to note since pheromones (and the purported pheromone oils, which claim to have captured its essence) are often seen as proven fact.

 Different types of pheromones.